 North Carolina Workers Comp Claims

-In addition, when a North Carolina worker has been diagnosed with an asbestos-related disease, that employee may be entitled to legal compensation from a North Carolina workers compensation claim because in most cases of asbestosis, asbestos-related cancer, and mesothelioma the underlying asbestos exposure occurred in the workplace.
-If the worker has died from the asbestos disease or asbestos cancer, then the surviving spouse may be eligible to receive death benefits by filing an NC workers comp claim.
+When a North Carolina worker has been diagnosed with an asbestos-related disease, that employee may be entitled to legal compensation from a North Carolina workers compensation claim because in most cases of asbestosis, asbestos-related cancer, and mesothelioma the underlying asbestos exposure occurred in the workplace.
+If the worker has died from the asbestos disease or asbestos cancer, then the surviving spouse may be eligible to receive death benefits by filing a North Carolina workers comp claim.

 Filing Deadlines / Statutes of Limitations

-Under North Carolina law there are filing deadlines that determine the time period within which one must file their asbestos lawsuit or NC workers comp claim for a legal case involving mesothelioma, an asbestos cancer like lung cancer, or asbestos disease such as asbestosis.
+Under North Carolina law there are filing deadlines that determine the time period within which one must file their asbestos lawsuit or North Carolina workers compensation claim for a legal case involving mesothelioma, an asbestos cancer like lung cancer, or asbestos disease such as asbestosis.